 The State Legislature sets management fees the Board charges.
-The maximum fee is set at the aggregate level at the beginning of each fiscal year for the UIP.
-Custodial bank fees are paid by a statutory appropriation from the State's general fund.
-The Board allocates the aggregate fees across the UIP, including STIP.
-During the fiscal year, STIP was allocated \$577 thousand in board fees and \$280 thousand in custodial bank fees for a total of \$857 thousand in fees.
-The STIP investment fee ratio was 0.02%.
+The maximum fee is set at the aggregate level at the beginning of each fiscal year.
+Custodial bank fees are paid by a statutory appropriation from the State's General Fund.
+The Board allocates custodial bank fees across UIP, including STIP.
+During the fiscal year, STIP was allocated \$574 thousand in Board fees and \$280 thousand in custodial bank fees, for a total of \$854 thousand in fees.
+The STIP investment fee ratio was 0.01%.